AndreP04/AndreP04/README.md

 ###

-<p align="center">🌱 I am currently learning TypeScript and React.<br>💻 I am currently working on a NodeJS application that allows educators to manage students' information efficiently.</p>
+<p align="center">👨‍💻I'm a passionate software developer based in South Africa, driven by a deep desire to learn more, and create meaningful software.<br><br>🌱 I am currently learning TypeScript and React.<br>💻 I am currently working on a NodeJS application that allows educators to manage students' information efficiently.</p>
 <br/>

 ###